gavinrozzi/njtr1/cran-comments.md

-# cran-comments (2021-01-17)
+# cran-comments (2021-04-04)
-## Initial submission
+## Update 0.1.1
-This is the first submission to CRAN
+In this update, the vignette has been updated so that it will not fail if external data is unable to be downloaded in order to address comments by the CRAN team.
+The vignette now does not depend on any external data sources.

 ## Test environments
-* local macOS Big Sur install on Apple Silicon, R 4.0.3
+* local macOS Big Sur install on Apple Silicon, R 4.0.4
 * win-builder (oldrelease, devel, release)
-* local Windows 10 development machine, R 4.0.3
+* local Windows 10 development machine, R 4.0.4

 ## R CMD check results
 There were no ERRORs or WARNINGs.